darwintantuco/eslint-plugin-jsx-img-no-referrer/README.md

 # eslint-plugin-jsx-img-no-referrer

-Forbid img with external source without Referrer-Policy: no-referrer
+Using img tag with external source must have referrerPolicy="no-referrer"

 ## Installation